Masanamuthu24/AI-Requirement-Document-Generator/README.md

   ### 3. Configure Environment Variables

-    Create a .env file in the root folder:
+    Create a .env file in the root folder and put the below variables in the same file (API Key will be shared via email):

     OPENAI_API_KEY=your-openai-api-key
     PORT=3000